Cheney School District: History

 Cheney School District was established in 1887, four years after the incorporation of the city.
 William J. Sutton served as the first principal.
 By 1960, Cheney encompassed the largest area of any school district in the state of Washington.
 The district serves residents in a 378 sqmi area, comparable to the size of Dallas, accumulating 550000 mi annually on 47 buses.

 Cheney School District administration was based in the Fisher Building from 1977 to 2012, formerly built as Cheney High School in 1930.
 In 2012, administrators moved into the site on Andrus Road, a former Nike missile facility designated F-37 (for the defense of nearby Fairchild Air Force Base) which the district had purchased for $29,000 in 2009.

+In 2023, Cheney School District was sued for $2 million after a former student had claimed to have been sexually abused by Cheney High School music director Michael Alstad.